jina-ai/jina/docs/tutorials/external-executor.md

 ```

-Now we can encode our documents:
+Now we can encode our Documents:

 ```python
 from jina import Document, DocumentArray